This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Over on the gravelled area a group practice qijong, their sticks dancing to the music.
-Opposite a couple are engrossed in Thai Chi, spreading the energy without to calm from within.
+Over in the graveled area a group practice qijong, their sticks dancing to the music.
+Opposite a couple is engrossed in Thai Chi, spreading the energy without calm from within.

-Lumphini Park is the perfect way to start your day, gathering the strength you need for the madness of the streets outside. (p.s It can get hot here too, so morning is the best time for a cool reprieve).
+Lumphini Park is the perfect way to start your day in Bangkok, gathering the strength you need for the madness of the streets outside. (p.s It can get hot here too, so morning is the best time for a cool reprieve).

 3. Loha Prasat Wat Ratchanaddaram

-If you want solitude and a place to reflect, Loha Prasat is it.
-Whilst everyone visits the Grand Palace in Bangkok, we were basically the only ones here at Loha Prasat.
+If you want solitude and a place to reflect in Bangkok, Loha Prasat is it.
+Whilst everyone visits the big Buddhist temples and The Grand Palace in Bangkok, we were basically the only ones here at Loha Prasat.

-A statue of an orange robed Buddha sits at the end of each hall acting as a guide reminding you how to be and encouraging you to go one more step forward.
+A statue of Buddha in an orange-robe sits at the end of each hall acting as a guide reminding you how to be and encouraging you to go one more step forward.

-Loha Prasat is a harmonious place that will help you connect to the peace within, so you can handle the chaos of the streets of Bangkok without.
+Loha Prasat is a harmonious place that will help you connect to the peace within, so you can handle the chaos of the streets of Bangkok without it.

 4. Supatra River House

 The Supatra River House gave us the quiet oasis we needed to regroup.
-A large deck invites you to sit and admire the views and pretty lights of a night time, or the AC inside will refresh you from Bangkok’s stickiness.
+A large deck invites you to sit and admire the views and pretty lights of nighttime, or the AC inside will refresh you from Bangkok’s stickiness.